netosouza8/netosouza8/README.md

 - 👋 Hi, I’m @netosouza8
-- 👀 I’m interested in ...HTML, CSS, Javascript, Website Creation
+- 👀 I’m interested in ...HTML, CSS, Javascript, Website Creation, Back-End
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, Python, PHP
 - 💞️ I’m looking to collaborate on ...
 Every work
 - 📫 How to reach me ...in any way